 Nowadays, the software applications and websites have different requirements for hardware accelerations as they use multimedia for keeping you engaged.
 The hardware acceleration settings decide the performance of the graphics hardware available on your PC.
 The same thing happens on the browsers such as Mozilla Firefox and Google Chrome.
 The browsers can initiate hardware acceleration for those websites that are media enriched.
 Sometimes you need to disable hardware acceleration to avoid problems on your browsers such as mouse lag and stuck while exploring some sites.

 If you have not upgraded graphics hardware and have enabled hardware acceleration, you may face some issues on your browsers such as latency, slow loading, and stuck videos as well as websites.

-Most of the latest browsers like Google Chrome, Mozilla and Opera enable this feature by default to give us better browsing experience.
-If you want to disable hardware acceleration on your browser, you can follow the below explained process.
+Most of the latest browsers like Google Chrome, Mozilla and Opera enable this feature by default to give us a better browsing experience.
+If you want to disable hardware acceleration on your browser, you can follow the below-explained process.